Jayden Bezzant: Professional career

 Prior to the COVID-19 pandemic, Bezzant had signed with the Franklin Bulls of the New Zealand National Basketball League (NZNBL) for the 2020 season.

 In June 2020, Bezzant was acquired in a draft by the Manawatu Jets for the New Zealand NBL Showdown in Auckland.
 He started every game for the Jets and helped the team reach the final, where they lost 79–77 to the Otago Nuggets.
 He impressed throughout the Showdown with his ability to score and create chances for his team-mates, demonstrating calmness and confidence in high-pressure situations.
 He averaged 17.3 points, 3.1 rebounds and 3.6 assists, in just over 30 minutes a game.

 In November 2020, Bezzant re-signed with the Jets for the 2021 New Zealand NBL season.
 He averaged 15.8 points, 3.1 rebounds and 2.7 assists per game.

 In January 2022, Bezzant signed with the Franklin Bulls for the 2022 New Zealand NBL season.
 He missed games during the season with national 3x3 duties.
 In the season finale on 7 August, he scored 31 points in a 104–99 overtime loss to the Otago Nuggets.

 In December 2022, Bezzant joined the New Zealand Breakers of the Australian National Basketball League (NBL) as a Covid replacement player.
 He played his one and only game for the Breakers on 26 December, recording one rebound in seven minutes against the Tasmania JackJumpers.
 He remained with the Breakers for the rest of the 2022–23 season.

 In March 2023, Bezzant re-signed with the Bulls for the 2023 New Zealand NBL season.
 His numbers declined in 2023 as his role shifted to one off the bench.
 He played all 20 games and averaged 6.8 points and 2.7 assists per game.
 Following the season, he played 3x3 basketball in China.

 In December 2023, Bezzant signed with the Tauranga Whai, a new franchise entering the New Zealand NBL for the first time in 2024.

 In January 2025, Bezzant re-signed with the Whai for the 2025 New Zealand NBL season.

+In January 2026, Bezzant re-signed with the Whai for the 2026 New Zealand NBL season.
+In July 2026, he played for Maori Basketball New Zealand in an exhibition match against the Indigenous Basketball Australia All-Stars, where he scored seven points in a 106–88 loss.